Serious about taking your brand global?

 Other supporting documents, depending on the country of export

 Some countries prohibit certain perishable goods from entering their borders.
 Therefore, you should always check the destination country’s regulations to ensure that their authorities permit the goods you wish to export.
 Almost all edible items are classified as restricted when being exported from Singapore.
 Hence, when shipping perishable items abroad, you will require additional permits and licences from the SFA.

 When shipping perishable items, you must ensure that they remain fresh during transit.
 Using the right packaging, therefore, is key.
 The following tips are important in this regard:

 Understand each food product's needs: One type of packaging may be appropriate for an item but may not be suitable for others.

 Seal properly: Use airtight or vacuum-sealed bags to protect perishable items from air and moisture.

 Maintain optimal temperature: When shipping frozen food, ensure that the products are kept frozen, both when in the warehouse and during transit, which means sending such items in ordinary mail is not appropriate.
 You need to ensure optimal temperatures, and you can do so by using gel packs, dry ice or liquid nitrogen technology.
-Shipping frozen food with dry ice keeps it cold until it reaches the logistics company and begins its journey towards its destination.
+Shipping frozen food with dry ice keeps it cold until it reaches the logistics company and begins its journey towards its destination for delivery.

 Prepare accurate labels: Ensure the package contains the proper labels and handling instructions, including temperature requirements.
 This ensures everyone knows they need to be handled and kept at specific temperatures.